Treedy2020/TransNet/README.md

 outdoor | 1/32 | -4.42 | 33.88M
 outdoor | 1/64 | -2.62 | 33.75M

-**To reproduce all these results, simple add `--evaluate` to `run.sh` and pick the corresponding pre-trained model with `--pretrained`.** An example is shown as follows.
+**To reproduce all these results, simplely add `--evaluate` to `run.sh` and pick the corresponding pre-trained model with `--pretrained`.** An example is shown as follows.

 ``` bash
 python /home/TransNet/main.py \